 EXPULSION: As a definition, expulsion is considered a termination of enrollment, permanently or for an extended period of time.
-Expulsion shall be considered as a rarity and used only a very last measure.
+Expulsion shall be considered as a rarity and used only as a very last measure.

-Expulsion results from repeated refusal to obey school rules or from conduct which endangers property, health or safety of others, and is deemed to be in the best interest of the school.
+Expulsion results from repeated refusal to meet the expectations of the school, or student's actions endanger property, health or safety of others, and removal is deemed to be in the best interest of the school.
 An extremely serious single offense may also be cause for expulsion.